Engee documentation

 Yes

-# Magnetization inductance parameterized by — block parameterization
+# Magnetization inductance parameterized by — parameterization of the block

 Single inductance (linear) | Single saturation point | Magnetic flux versus current characteristic | Magnetic flux density versus magnetic field strength characteristic | Magnetic flux density versus magnetic field strength characteristic with hysteresis | Voltage versus current characteristic